OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

 ![Incident Management Workbook](./images/incident.png)

 ## Updates
 View the [Release Notes](releaseNotes.md) to see version details.
 You can also subscribe to/watch the repo for new pull requests to get notified when updates occur.

+Before proceeding, if your Function App was configured for Private Network Access, you will need to make sure you are accessing from a device that has connectivity to its private endpoint or that a valid exclusion for your client's public IP address has been added.
+See [Set up Azure App Service access restrictions](https://learn.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions?tabs=azurecli) for more information.

 To check the current running version, perform the following:
 1. In the Azure Portal, navigate to the Function App and select **Advanced Tools**, then select **Go**.
 This will bring you to the Kudu portal.
 2. In the Kudu portal, select **PowerShell** from the **Debug Console** menu at the top.
 3. In the **Kudu Remote Execution Console**, type: **cat .\site\wwwroot\version.info**.
 The current version should be displayed.